5 Ways to Deal with Missing Data in Cluster Analysis

 If you have ever tried to perform cluster analysis when you have missing data, there is a good chance your experience was ugly.
 Most cluster analysis algorithms ignore all of the data for cases with any missing data.
-Furthermore, best practice for dealing with missing data – multiple imputation – makes no sense when applied to creating clusters in data.
+Furthermore, best practice for dealing with missing data - multiple imputation - makes no sense when applied to creating clusters in data

+If you are not sure about cluster analysis or want to refresh your memory, check out our post on "What is cluster analysis" first.
 In this post I explain and compare the five main options for dealing with missing data when using cluster analysis:

 - Complete case analysis